Gregory Meeks: Tenure

 On March 3, 2015, Meeks participated with fellow Democrats in a boycott of the speech delivered by Israeli prime minister Benjamin Netanyahu to Congress.

 In July 2020, after the primary defeat of House Foreign Affairs Committee chair Eliot Engel, Meeks declared his candidacy for chair.
 On December 3, 2020, Meeks defeated Joaquin Castro 148-78 in a House Democratic Caucus vote.

 Meeks voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

+In September 2026, Meeks placed a hold on a $2.8 billion weapons sale to Israel, joining Sen. Jeanne Shaheen.
+Meeks cited concerns over whether Netanyahu's government would use US-supplied weapons in accordance with international humanitarian law and US law.

 SALT deductions

 In November 2021, Meeks called for increasing the cap on SALT deductions.

 Philippines visit

 On August 25, 2007, Silvestre Reyes, chair of the Permanent Select Committee on Intelligence and the Armed Services Committee, and four other representatives visited American troops deployed in the southern Philippines to overview the US-Philippines relationship.
 Reyes headed the bipartisan delegation, which included Rodney P. Frelinghuysen, member of the Appropriations Committee and the select intelligence oversight panel; Heather Wilson of the Committee on Energy and the Intelligence Committee; Meeks; and Dutch Ruppersberger of the Appropriations and Intelligence Committees.
 They drove to the base of the Joint Special Operation Task Force Philippines (JSOTFP), a US-led body that trains Filipino soldiers against terror in Barangay Upper Calarian.